The Earth Language Grammar and the method to organize information

 The bases for pause and punctuation(01) and (32)

-The basis for conjunctions (gb)
+The base for conjunctions (gb)

-The basis for prepositions (gc)
+The base for prepositions (gc)

 Indicators for the subject and the object in a sentence(34) and , (30,31)